 According to V-Moda’s website, the Crossfade LP’s offer “military-grade durability.”
 I have found this statement to be true in the sense that there is nothing about the build quality that screams “cheap” or “fragile.”
-Many headphones will feel light and flimsy (i.e. all plastic), or that a bend in the wrong direction will simply snap them in half.
-Thanks to the metal that has been incorporated into the design, the Crossfade’s have a very nice weight to them, while still feeling light enough in terms of wearability and comfort.
+Many headphones will feel light and flimsy (i.e., all plastic), or that a bend in the wrong direction will snap them in half.
+Thanks to the metal that is incorporated into the design, the Crossfade’s have a very nice weight to them, while still feeling light enough concerning wearability and comfort.

 Connecting the headband to the ear cups are bands of rigid steel.
-The headband itself is an ergonomic steelflex material that can be twisted and laid flat a number of times (although, I don’t recommend it!) before you could reasonably expect any damage to occur.
+The headband itself is an ergonomic steel flex material that can be twisted and laid flat (although, I don’t recommend it!) before you could reasonably expect any damage to occur.

 V-Moda also offers a 2-year warranty, in addition to an “Immortal Life Program” in which they will replace any broken headphones (of the same model) for 50% off the price, or a heavy discount on a newer model.
-To me this clearly states, “We stand behind our products,” which I greatly appreciate.
+To me, this clearly states, “We stand behind our products,” which I much appreciate.

-Another feature design that I really like, is the fact that each cable has a plug – the one that would connect to your source device – that is at a 45-degree angle.
-Anyone who has ever had their cord ripped out simply by catching it on something, will really appreciate this ‘feature,’ which is intended to prevent accidentally yank outs.
+Another feature design that I like is the fact that each cable has a plug – the one that would connect to your source device – that is at a 45-degree angle.
+Anyone who has ever had their cord ripped out by merely catching it on something, will appreciate this ‘feature,’ which is intended to prevent accidentally yank outs.

 The earpads on the headphones are surrounded by a very soft leather-wrapped memory foam, as is the interior of the headband.
-At first I was a little concerned, as they initially felt tight and slightly uncomfortable after about an hour of wear.
-However, this began to disappear considerably after wearing them for a few days – thanks to the headband being very flexible – and the headphones began to stretch and mold to fit my head better, in addition to the memory foam.
-Now, they are extremely comfortable and I barely notice that I am wearing them; therefore be sure to allow a few days for them to ‘adjust’ to the shape of your head and I’m confident that you will experience the same improvement in comfort as I did.
+At first, I was a little concerned, as they initially felt tight and slightly uncomfortable after about an hour of wear.
+However, this began to disappear considerably after wearing them for a few days – thanks to the headband being very flexible – and the headphones started to stretch and mold to fit my head better, in addition to the memory foam.
+Now, they are incredibly comfortable, and I barely notice that I am wearing them; therefore be sure to allow a few days for them to ‘adjust’ to the shape of your head, and I’m confident that you will experience the same improvement in comfort as I did.

-I also found that the noise isolation was very good, due to the fact that the earpads actually rest against your head and not against your ears.
-This full coverage contributes greatly to the sound isolating properties of the headphones, not to mention the sound quality of the music that you listen to, as your ears are fully encased and surrounded by the soft memory foam pads.
+I also found that the noise isolation was very good because the earpads rest against your head and not against your ears.
+This full coverage contributes significantly to the sound isolating properties of the headphones, not to mention the sound quality of the music that you listen to, as your ears are fully encased and surrounded by the soft memory foam pads.